Is there a digital skills crisis?

 The latest Consumer Digital Index paints a complex picture

-The index has found that 99% of the UK has been online in the last 3 months, up from 89% in 2016.
-The pandemic over the last couple of years has been a significant catalyst for this, but, despite this, there are still some 14 million people, nearly 27% of the UK, who still have very low digital capabilities.
-In addition, with inflation squeezing incomes, nearly 35% said that their ability to go online has been impacted.
+The index has found that 96% of the UK has been online in the last 3 months, up from 89% in 2016 but down from 99% in 2022.
+The pandemic over the last few years has been a significant catalyst for this, but, despite this, there are still some 13 million people, 25% of the UK, who still have very low digital capabilities.
+In addition, with inflation squeezing incomes, nearly 36% said that their ability to go online has been impacted.

-adults still lack the digital foundations needed for everyday life (c.5.3million lack both the digital basics and essential digital skills for everyday life).
+adults still lack the digital foundations needed for everyday life.

 £442 a month